github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

     The default query suite of the standard CodeQL query packs are ``codeql-suites/<lang>-code-scanning.qls``.
 Several other useful query suites can also be found in the ``codeql-suites`` directory of each pack.
 For example, the ``codeql/cpp-queries`` pack contains the following query suites:

     * ``cpp-code-scanning.qls`` - Standard Code Scanning queries for C++.
 The default query suite for this pack.
-    * ``cpp-security-extended.qls`` - Security-extended queries for C++.
-This suite contains queries that are less precise than the standard security queries, and may find more false-positives.
-This query suite includes all queries from ``cpp-code-scanning.qls``.
+    * ``cpp-security-extended.qls`` - Queries from the default  ``cpp-code-scanning.qls`` suite for C++, plus lower severity and precision queries.
-    * ``cpp-security-and-quality.qls`` - Security-and-quality queries for C++.
-This query suite includes all queries from ``cpp-security-extended.qls``.
+    * ``cpp-security-and-quality.qls`` - Queries from ``cpp-security-extended.qls``, plus maintainability and reliability queries.

     You can see the sources for these query suites in the `CodeQL repository <https://github.com/github/codeql/tree/main/cpp/ql/src/codeql-suites>`__.
 Query suites for other languages are similar.

-Examples of using ``codeql database analyze``
+Examples of running database analyses
 ---------------------------------------------

-The following examples show how to run ``database analyze`` using CodeQL packs as well as using a local checkout of the CodeQL repository.
+The following examples show how to run ``database analyze`` using CodeQL packs, and how to use a local checkout of the CodeQL repository.
 These examples assume your CodeQL databases have been created in a directory that is a sibling of your local copies of the CodeQL repository.

 .. _run-query-pack: